Whitebolt/require-extra/README.md

 ## Trying multiple paths for a module

 The method *getModule()* will try an array of paths looking for a module until it it finds the requested file.
-Module is loaded and returned or a default value (defaults to false).
+Module is loaded and returned or a default value (defaults to undefined).

 ```javascript
 var requireX = require('require-extra');